Ongoing Task Force

 • Manuscript describing any correlations using available simulation studies and potential recommendations.

-• Manuscript on regulatory relevant grouping strategy for persistence assessment.
+• Manuscript on regulatory relevant read-across / grouping strategy.